A silent-screen ocean,

 sweeping the upper air.

 where marram grass, colour-leached

 flows like beds of eels across the blown-out beach

 reaching out to where the salt steel sea

 I sight a riderless horse, still and pale,

-below a white sky
+below a sky

-as wide and empty as a sail.
+wide and white as an empty sail.

 This poem has undergone many edits, several title changes and indeed this is an edited version of the entry, after advice from the esteemed Bert Flitcroft.
-I was very surprised to win, as I felt there were several entries far superior to mine. - Ed.

 Commendations were 'Dandelion' by Andy Wooton and 'Amy' by Heath Ackley.